arnabgho/iSketchNFill/README.md

 }
 ```
 ## Acknowledgement
 Code is inspired by [pytorch-CycleGAN-and-pix2pix]( https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix ).
-The UI is inspired by [iGAN] (https://github.com/junyanz/iGAN).
-The pix2pixhd implementation is from [SPADE] (https://github.com/NVlabs/SPADE).
+The UI is inspired by [iGAN](https://github.com/junyanz/iGAN).
+The pix2pixhd implementation is from [SPADE](https://github.com/NVlabs/SPADE).
 The warp functionality is from [Moving-Least-Squares](https://github.com/Jarvis73/Moving-Least-Squares).